A Snow Day On The Ranch

-It's amazing how many times you will look at your phone when you are not sure when you will get connection again, but finally after 30 minutes it became apparent that the internet was not coming back for a while.
+It's amazing how many times you will look at your phone when you are not sure when you will get a connection again, but finally, after 30 minutes, it became apparent that the internet was not coming back for a while.

-Since it had snowed the temperature had dropped so we started a fire in our stove.
-The kids were so excited for the new snow so they took off outside to play before the sun went down and Sean and I just curled up in a chair next to fire and watched the kids play in the winter wonderland outside.
+Since it had snowed, the temperature had dropped, so we started a fire on our stove.
+The kids were so excited for the new snow, so they took off outside to play before the sun went down, and Sean and I just curled up in a chair next to the fire and watched the kids play in the winter wonderland outside.
 (Yes, we still have our Christmas tree up)

-We then broke our some card games and played games the rest of the evening and called it an early night about 9pm.
+We then broke some card games, played games the rest of the evening, and called it an early night, about 9 pm.

-The next morning, I awoke to see that internet was STILL not working.
-I once again felt a little frustration, but quickly realized that there was nothing I could do and that I would just have to wait until the internet company came out to fix the problem.
+The next morning, I awoke to see that the internet was STILL not working.
+I once again felt a little frustrated but quickly realized that there was nothing I could do and that I would have to wait until the internet company came out to fix the problem.

 We actually don't get very much snow here, so when it snows, you'd better get out and play in it because it'll most likely be gone by tomorrow!

 We all sledded for about an hour until the toddler was cold and the baby was screaming.
-Then after some hot chocolate we started up the snowmobiles and did a couple rounds driving around the valley.
+Then after some hot chocolate, we started up the snowmobiles and did a couple of rounds driving around the valley.

 These are all things that I probably would not have done if I had my normal access to the internet.

-Instead, my normal routine was broken and I spent all evening and all of the next day just being with my family without the interruption of phone calls, text messages, emails and all other forms of digital distraction.
+Instead, my normal routine was broken, and I spent all evening.
+All of the next day just being with my family without the interruption of phone calls, text messages, emails, and all other forms of digital distraction.